pingcap/docs-cn/system-variables.md

 >
 > Unlike in MySQL, the `max_execution_time` system variable currently works on all kinds of statements in TiDB, not only restricted to the `SELECT` statement.
 The precision of the timeout value is roughly 100ms.
 This means the statement might not be terminated in accurate milliseconds as you specify.

+### port

+- Scope: NONE
+- Default value: 4000
+- The port that the `tidb-server` is listening on when speaking the MySQL protocol.

-### interactive_timeout
+### socket

-- Scope: SESSION | GLOBAL
+- Scope: NONE
-- Default value: 28800
+- Default value: ''
-- This variable represents the idle timeout of the interactive user session, which is measured in seconds.
-Interactive user session refers to the session established by calling [`mysql_real_connect()`](https://dev.mysql.com/doc/c-api/5.7/en/mysql-real-connect.html) API using the `CLIENT_INTERACTIVE` option (for example, MySQL shell client).
-This variable is fully compatible with MySQL.
+- The local unix socket file that the `tidb-server` is listening on when speaking the MySQL protocol.

 ### sql_mode